habacucfm/contribute_fttf/README.md

 # Submission guidelines

+Thank you for contributing to Fun<sup>fun</sup> (a fungal functional trait database).
+Below you will find a simple set of instructions to contribute to this DB.
+For assistance or enquiries please contact habacucfm@gmail.com.
+Before submitting keep in mind that this a living, open access DB, which we think is pretty cool (i.e. it will update as taxonomy changes, more data gets added, and errors are corrected, all this while preserving previous versions;  free on all restrictions on access).
 ### Essential information
 It is essential that in your submission at least include the information below (if you prefer to fill-in some templates follow this [link](./templates/templates.md)):